-- Application Deadline: The deadline of the applications differs according to the country.
+Application Deadline: The deadline for the applications differs according to the country.
 Please contact with Japanese embassy or consulate general in your country.

-- Eligible Countries: Applicants must be nationals of countries eligible for the YLP.
+- Applicants must be nationals of countries eligible for the YLP.

 Academic Background: Applicants must hold a Bachelor’s degree or equivalent from a recognized/accredited university or college, and have achieved excellent academic performance.

 Work Experience: At least 3 years of full-time work experience in public administration (preferably 5 years or more).

 - Health: Applicants must be judged that you are medically adequate to pursue study in Japan by an examining physician on a prescribed certificate of health.

 - Arrival in Japan: In principle, applicants must be able to arrive in Japan during the period specified by GRIPS, within two weeks before and after the first day of the course conducted by the accepting university.